SirGrantt/ReactWorkshop/readme.md

 # Git'R Done React Workshop

-Welcome to this workshop.
-Whether you have never worked with React before or you are using it daily, this workshop will have something for you.
+Welcome to the Git'R Done React Workshop!
+Whether you have never worked with React before, or you are using it daily, my hope is that this workshop will have something for you.
 We are going to cover:

 - setting up a new project (we are going to use parcel :package::smile:)
 - the fundamental parts of a React app (where the magic happens :milky_way:)
 - the different ways you can create and manage components (whew there are a lot :open_mouth:)
 - the basics of state and event management :wrench:
 - new features in React 16 (ooo shiny :sparkles:)
 - styling using styled-components :nail_care:
 - testing using jest and enzyme :microscope:

- As a way to interactively work on these things, we are going to be building the world's best Todo list. :earth_americas::scroll::pencil2:
+As a way to interactively learn these things, we are going to be building the world's best Todo list. :earth_americas::scroll::pencil2:

+So if you are ready to be come a React Ninja:atom_symbol: then make sure you have everything listed below, and lets Git'R Done!

 ## What should you have with you?

 - Your laptop
 - Node installed on your machine (At least 10.16.0 so that we don't have any version issues)